laurelcrelia/data-structures-lab/documentation/user_guide.md

-## User guide
+## Installation instructions

-After cloning this repository into your computer install dependencies in project's root directory with command
+1. Clone this repository into your computer

+2. Install dependencies in project's root directory with command
 `poetry install`

-Activate the virtual environment with command
+3. Activate the virtual environment with command
 `poetry shell`

-Start the program with command
+4. Start the program with command
 `python3 src/index.py`

-At the moment the main part of the program works like this:
+## User guide

-- After user has chosen a grid size for mazes, the program starts generating mazes one at a time.
+After user has chosen a grid size for mazes, the program starts generating mazes one at a time.
 Once the first algorithm (Kruskal's) is ready then the second one (Depht-first search) starts generating its maze.

 You can test the quality of the code with command